TannerRogalsky/love.js/readme.md

 - [Mr. Rescue](http://tannerrogalsky.com/mrrescue/)

 ##Dependencies
-- Python
+- Python 2.7

-Python will allow you to package your game into a format that Emscripten can read.
+Python 2.7 will allow you to package your game into a format that Emscripten can read.
 It will also let you run a simple web server for testing.
+Python 3.5 is not supported at this time.

 ##Usage
 ###Get the code.